 Don’t miss all the new Warhammer 40k 11th Edition rules changes, reveals, and rumors, from army building and missions, to terrain, objectives, and combat changes.

 Games Workshop finally started peeling back the curtain on Warhammer 40k 11th Edition rules, and the early picture looks pretty clear.
-This is not a hard reset.
-It’s more like GW taking a wrench to a bunch of systems that felt clunky and overcomplicated to try to make them flow better on the tabletop.
+This isn’t a hard reset; it’s more like GW taking a wrench to a bunch of systems that felt clunky and overcomplicated to try to make them flow better on the tabletop.

-Best of all, your current codex isn’t getting tossed in the trash, but the way armies are built, how missions work, how objectives are controlled, and even how cover and combat play out are all getting meaningful changes.
+Probably the best news of all is that your current codex isn’t getting tossed in the trash, but the way armies are built, how missions work, controlling objectives, and even how cover and combat play out are all getting meaningful changes.

-For anyone wondering whether 11th edition is actually bringing fresh ideas or just repackaging the same old stuff, there’s enough already revealed to get a feel for the new edition.
+So, for anyone wondering whether 11th edition is actually bringing meaningful rules updates or just repackaging the same old stuff, there’s already been enough revealed to get a feel for the new edition.

 Warhammer 40k 11th Edition Rules: Keep Your Current Codex Alive